Cato the Elder

-Marcus Porcius Cato (/ˈkɑːtoʊ/, KAH-toe; 234–149 BC), also known as Cato the Censor (Censorius), the Elder and the Wise, was a Roman soldier, senator, and historian known for his conservatism and opposition to Hellenization.
+Marcus Porcius Cato (/ˈkeɪtoʊ/; 234–149 BC), also known as Cato the Censor (Censorius), the Elder and the Wise, was a Roman soldier, senator, and historian known for his conservatism and opposition to Hellenization.
 He was the first to write history in Latin with his Origines, a now fragmentary work on the history of Rome.
 His work De agri cultura, a treatise on agriculture, rituals, and recipes, is the oldest extant prose written in the Latin language.
-His epithet "Elder" distinguishes him from his great-grandson Senator Cato the Younger, who opposed Julius Caesar.
+Cato's epithet "Elder" distinguishes him from his great-grandson Cato the Younger.

-He came from an ancient plebeian family who were noted for their military service.
-Like his forefathers, Cato was devoted to agriculture when not serving in the army.
-Having attracted the attention of Lucius Valerius Flaccus, he was brought to Rome.
-He was successively military tribune (214 BC), quaestor (204), aedile (199), praetor (198), consul (195) together with Flaccus, and censor (184).
-As praetor, he expelled usurers from Sardinia.
-As censor, he tried to save Rome's ancestral customs and combat Hellenistic influences.
+Cato came from an ancient plebeian family who were noted for their military service.
+As a youth, he fought as a military tribune in the Second Punic War with distinction.
+Like his forefathers, when not serving in the army, Cato was devoted to agriculture.
+Having attracted the notice of patrician Lucius Valerius Flaccus, he was brought to Rome and began his political career.
+Cato was successively quaestor (204), aedile (199), praetor (198), and in 195 he was elected consul with Flaccus.
+As consul, he unsuccessfully opposed the repeal of the Lex Oppia, a law restricting female luxury.
+His subsequent military campaign and administrative efforts in Hispania proved a major success, and on his return to Rome in 194 BC he was rewarded with a triumph.

+Following the end of his consulship, Cato served with distinction as a legate at the Battle of Thermopylae against Seleucid king Antiochus III.
+In 184 he was elected censor, shortly after his attacks forced Scipio Africanus into retirement.
+As censor, he introduced taxes on luxuries and oversaw extensive constructions and repairs of public works.
+Seeking to preserve Rome's ancestral customs, he strongly opposed Hellenistic influences.
+Later in his life, he also became known for his vigorously anti-Carthaginian stance.